Gut & Glow: Fermented Foods That Calm Your Mind in 5 Days

 5 Fermented Foods in 5 Days: A Simple Gut Reset

 You don’t need fancy supplements or expensive diets.
 Just 5 days of adding one fermented food daily can create a noticeable shift.
+In addition, certain fermented foods can naturally support both gut and mental wellbeing.

 Day 1 – Curd (Dahi)